dvillevald/tv_remote_google_voice_aiy/README.md

 space 2903
 ```

 - Testing the IR LED.
-You’re going to need to either find an existing LIRC config file for your remote control or use your IR receiver to generate a new LIRC config file (find existing remote profiles (http://lirc.sourceforge.net/remotes/)).
+You’re going to need to either find an existing LIRC config file for your remote control or use your IR receiver to generate a new LIRC config file (find existing remote profiles [here](http://lirc.sourceforge.net/remotes/)).
 In my case, I created a new LIRC config file.
 To do this, read the documentation on the **irrecord** application that comes with LIRC.

 ```

 ```

+[I'm an inline-style link]